-We propose an equilibrium notion, anonymous Nash equilibrium (ANE), to restrict attention to anonymity while allowing the use of any mechanism: A message profile is an ANE of a mechanism at a state if it is a NE and the opportunity sets of all individuals equal one another.
-Next, we provide a necessary and (almost) sufficient condition for (full) implementation of social choice correspondence in ANE, namely, anonymous consistency.
+We provide a necessary and (almost) sufficient condition for anonymous implementation of social choice correspondences, namely, anonymous consistency.
 This condition coincides with de Clippel (2014)'s consistency with the restriction that choice sets are independent of individuals' identities.
-We prove that (necessity) if a social goal is implementable in ANE, then there exists a collection of choice sets anonymous consistent with the goal at hand; (sufficiency) if a unanimous social goal possesses an anonymous consistent profile of choice sets, then it is implementable in ANE.
+We prove that if a social goal is anonymously implementable, then there exists a collection of choice sets anonymous consistent with the goal at hand (necessity); if a unanimous social goal possesses an anonymous consistent profile of choice sets, then it is anonymously implementable whenever there are at least three individuals (sufficiency).

-We show that implementation in ANE does not necessarily restrict the set of social goals under consideration: In our example in Section 3, we describe an environment and a social choice correspondence that is implementable in ANE but not in NE.
+We show that anonymous implementation does not necessarily restrict the set of Nash implementable social goals: In Section 3, we describe an environment and a social choice correspondence that is anonymously implementable but is not Nash implementable.
 Indeed, anonymity enlarges society's opportunities by allowing society to decentralize social choice correspondences that are otherwise not implementable in NE.

-On the other hand, we show that when dealing with efficiency, anonymity imposes a heavy burden: We identify a domain description which, if allowed for, implies that the Pareto social choice correspondence is not implementable in ANE.
-As the full domain of preferences includes this particular instance, we observe that the Pareto social choice correspondence is not implementable in ANE on the full domain.
+On the other hand, we show that when dealing with efficiency, anonymity imposes a heavy burden: We identify a domain description which, if allowed for, implies that the Pareto social choice correspondence is not anonymously implementable.
+As the full domain of preferences includes this particular instance, we observe that the Pareto social choice correspondence is not anonymously implementable on the full domain.